SAP-archive/cloud-workflow-codejam/exercises/08/readme.md

 _Note: The "sap-client=002" query parameter is needed here despite the additional property setting in the destination definition as currently the Workflow service does not support that property._

+### 3. Deploy the workflow definition

+Now it's time to redeploy to the Workflow service, so that this addition of a Service Task is live.

+:point_right: Use the context menu on the `orderprocess.workflow` file and select "Deploy -> Deploy to SAP Cloud Platform Workflow".
+Check in the console to see the detailed message which includes which version the definition now has.

+_Note: To open the console in the SAP Web IDE Full-Stack, use menu path "View -> Console"._

 ## Summary